rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

 With `fish-pepper` you can use flexible templates which are filled with variations of the base image (like `'version' : ['java7', 'java8'], 'type': ['jdk', 'jre']`) and which will create multiple, similar Dockerfile builds.

-The main configuration of an image family is a YAML file `images.yml` which defines the possible parameters.
+The main configuration of an image family is `images.yml` which defines the possible parameters.
 For the example above it is

 ```
 fish-pepper: